lexbor/docs/source/examples/unicode/normalization_form.md

 errors.

-This example provides a practical approach to understanding how Unicode normalization works in the Lexbor library and demonstrates how to handle Unicode strings effectively.
+This example provides a practical approach to understanding how Unicode normalization works in the `lexbor` library and demonstrates how to handle Unicode strings effectively.